ClickHouse/clickhouse-docs/docs/en/faq/general/why-clickhouse-is-so-fast.md

 It was designed to be fast.
 Query execution performance has always been a top priority during the development process, but other important characteristics like user-friendliness, scalability, and security were also considered so ClickHouse could become a real production system.

-## "Building for Fast", Alexey Milovidov (CTO, ClickHouse)
+### "Building for Fast", Alexey Milovidov (CTO, ClickHouse)

-<iframe src=“https://youtu.be/DP7l6Swkskw?t=4347” width=“640" height=“564” frameborder=“0" allow=“autoplay; fullscreen” allowfullscreen></iframe>
+<iframe width="675" height="380" src="https://youtube.com/embed/DP7l6Swkskw?start=4347" frameborder="0" allow="accelerometer; autoplay; gyroscope; picture-in-picture" allowfullscreen></iframe>

-[“Building for Fast”](https://youtu.be/DP7l6Swkskw?t=4347) talk from ClickHouse Meetup Amsterdam, June 2022.
+["Building for Fast"](https://youtu.be/DP7l6Swkskw?t=4347) talk from ClickHouse Meetup Amsterdam, June 2022.

-[“Secrets of ClickHouse Performance Optimizations”](https://www.youtube.com/watch?v=ZOZQCQEtrz8) talk from Big Data Technology Conference, December 2019, offers a more technical take on the same topic.
+["Secrets of ClickHouse Performance Optimizations"](https://www.youtube.com/watch?v=ZOZQCQEtrz8) talk from Big Data Technology Conference, December 2019, offers a more technical take on the same topic.

 ## What Makes ClickHouse so Fast?